.png)

 How Do Seal of Excelencia-certified Institutions Intentionally Serve Latino, and All, Students?

-The Seal of Excelencia is a national certification for colleges and universities demonstrating positive momentum and intentionality in SERVING Latino students.
+The Seal of Excelencia is a national certification for colleges and universities demonstrating positive momentum and intentionality in SERVING Latino, and all, students.
 The certification is valid for three years.
-As of September 2024, 46 institutions have earned the Seal of Excelencia.
-Of these, 23 have been recertified and are continuing their journey to innovate policies and practices to more intentionally serve Latino, and all, students.
+As of March 2026, 45 institutions have earned the Seal of Excelencia.
+Of these, eight institutions from the 2019 inaugural cohort have been recertified twice and are now Intentionally Thriving Institutions demonstrating intentionality and impact for their students beyond completion by preparing and connecting them to the workforce.
+These institutions are continuing their journey to innovate policies and practices to more intentionally serve Latino, and all, students.

 Among Seal-certified institutions: